PemaRekdenDorjee/ci_admin/README.md

 ## 1. Clone the project XAMPP/WAMP directory
-## 2. Create a database in you phpMyAdmin and import the example.sql from public/data/example.sql
+## 2. Create a database in you phpMyAdmin
+Import the example.sql file from public/example.sql
 You can modify the table as per your need as this is only a starting point

 ## 3. Setup your .env file